Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras: Tracially sequentially-split homomorphism between -algebras and permanence properties

-Elliott and Niu \cite{EN} considered a class satisfying the above conditions as an example of $\mc{S}$, which consists of all interval algebras and closed under a finite direct sum.
+Elliott and Niu \cite{EN} considered a class for $\mc{S}$, which consists of all interval algebras and closed under a finite direct sum.
 In Elliott classification program, the most natural examples of $\mc{C}$ are the set of finite dimensional $C\sp*$-algebras and the set of so called 1-dimensional NCCW, which are of the form $F_1 \oplus (F_2\otimes C[0,1])$ where $F_i$'s are finite dimensional $C\sp*$-algebras.
-In the following definition, the class $\mc{C}$ is not necessarily same as one in Definition \ref{D:C} or Definition \ref{D:S}. \begin{defn}[Elliott and Niu] A unital $C\sp*$-algebra $A$ belongs to the class $\TA \mc{C}$ if for every finite set $\mc{F}\subset A$ and every $\epsilon>0$, and every nonzero $a\in A^{+}$, there exist a projection $p\in A$ and a $C\sp*$-subalgebra $C (\subset A)$ in $\mc{C}$ with $1_C=p$ such that for all $x\in \mc{F}$ \begin{enumerate} \item$ \| px -xp\| \le \epsilon$, \item $\dist(pxp, C)\le \epsilon$, \item $1-p$ is Murray-von Neumann equivalent to a projection in $\overline{aAa}$. \end{enumerate} If $A$ satisfies the first two conditions, then we say $A$ is locally approximated by $C\sp*$-algebras in $\mc{C}$.
-When we consider the class $\TA \mc{C}$ which satisfies the strict comparision property, the following alternative condition is suggested to check the third condition from time to time, \begin{itemize} \item [(3)'] $\tau(1-p)\le \epsilon$ for all $\tau\in T(A)$ the convex set of tracial states of $A$. \end{itemize} \end{defn}
+In the following definition, the class $\mc{C}$ is not necessarily same as one in Definition \ref{D:C} or Definition \ref{D:S}.

+Though it is well known to experts, we would like to observe when the conditions (1), (2), (3) and the conditions (1), (2), (3)' in Definition \ref{D:TAS} are equivalent since the literature is often scattered (see for instance \cite{ELPW, Lin:TR}).
+It is necessary that a $C\sp*$-algebra in our consideration has enough projections, thus we restrict ourselves on the following class of $C\sp*$-algebras. \begin{defn} A $C\sp*$-algebra $A$ has Property (SP) or (SP)-property if any nonzero hereditary $C\sp*$-subalgebra of $A$ has a nonzero projection. \end{defn}